hammadhaleem/HackUST/README.md

 # Mobile-IVRS

+1. Twillio client for SMS banking
-Twillio based mobile IVRS service.
-Done for HackUST.
+2. Build for HackUST.
+3. Application for setup of mobile based banking systems.